CongGroup/ASIACCS-16/README.md

   * Plaintext Cluster Latency

-	Test the latency of Cluster
+	Test the latency of PUT/GET operations

 	```